 Roman Kramarchuk (Managing Director, Emissions and Clean Energy) heads up PIRA's Greenhouse Gas Emissions and North American Environmental Markets services.
 Prior to joining PIRA in 2005, he was extensively involved in the development of the CAIR and CAMR (Mercury) Rules and the BART Guidelines with the U.S. EPA’s Clean Air Markets Division.
 Working at PG&E NEG and with PA Consulting / PHB Hagler Bailly, he evaluated strategies regarding power sector fuel choice, allowance purchases and capital investments in pollution control equipment and advised on plant development/acquisition and asset valuation.
 Roman also spent several years working on USAID- and World Bank-funded projects to develop power markets, market rules and regulatory capacity in Ukraine, Armenia and India.
 He has an M.P.P. from the Kennedy School of Government at Harvard and a B.A. in economics and B.S.E. in systems engineering from the University of Pennsylvania.

-Daniel J. Klein (Senior Director, International Coal) heads up the International Coal Services and is the primary author of the International Thermal Coal Market Forecast and International Coal Markets Scorecard, as well as collaborating on the short- and long-term outlooks for the U.S. Coal Market.
+Daniel J. Klein (Managing Director, International Coal) heads up the International Coal Services and is the primary author of the International Thermal Coal Market Forecast and International Coal Markets Scorecard, as well as collaborating on the short- and long-term outlooks for the U.S. Coal Market.
 Prior to directing the International Coal Service, Mr. Klein was a member of PIRA’s North American Electricity team, beginning in 2003.
 He has a B.A. in economics from Calvin College.

 Robert (Bob) Roth (Senior Director, North American Coal) joined PIRA in 2008 to lead PIRA’s U.S. coal market analysis.
 He is responsible for the U.S. Coal Market Forecast, U.S. Stockpile Estimates as well as assisting with the International Thermal Coal Market reports and monthly electricity reports.
 Bob comes to PIRA from Louis Dreyfus Highbridge Energy Services, where he led their U.S. coal and emissions analytics.
 Prior to LDH, he served as Director of Energy Economics at Peabody Energy.
 He began his career in the electric power industry spending 15 years with Illinois Power Company and Progress Energy Corp in a variety of roles.
 He holds an M.S. and a B.S. in economics from Illinois State University.